 Jean Honl of Roseau, Minnesota not only decorates functional pieces with rosemaling, she constructs those pieces herself.
 She has her own woodshop where she builds pieces such as the chair on display in the gallery.
 And then she adorns them with rosemaling, a traditional Norwegian style.

 Working in these different mediums, Forgit and Honl have brought the bright and bold colors many of us have been missing this time of year!
-Come visit the Fiber Works and Rosemaling Exhibit at the NWMAC gallery now through May 11.
+Come visit the Fiber Works and Rosemaling Exhibit at the NWMAC gallery now through May 4.
 The gallery is located at 211 DeMers Avenue, East Grand Forks, MN 56721(located within the Riverwalk Artists Gallery.)The gallery hours are Friday–Saturday, 2:00–8:00 P.M.and Sunday, 2:00–5:00 P.M.
 (But before you go, please double check to make sure the gallery is open.)
-Details on the artists reception will be forthcoming.

 For more information about this exhibit look to our website at www.NWArtsCouncil.org, or if you are an artist interested in exhibiting a body of work with NWMAC, please contact Stephanie Olson at (218)688-1256 or email NWArtsCouncil@gmail.com.

 This exhibit is made possible with funding from The McKnight Foundation in Minneapolis and the Clean Water, Land and Legacy Amendment in Minnesota to the Northwest Minnesota Arts Council.
 To view more information on the Northwest Minnesota Arts Council look to our website or Facebook page.
 Please sign up for our e-newsletter on our website home page to see the latest news and grant announcements.
 Email director@NWArtsCouncil.orgor call 218-745-9111 to reach our office during regular business hours.